soxueren/atsd/api/sql/README.md

 SQL keywords are case-insensitive.

-Entity column values, metric column values, and tag names are also case-insensitive.
+Entity column values, metric column values, and tag names are also case-insensitive, except in `LIKE` and `REGEX` operators.

 Tag column values are **case-sensitive**.